maniartech/vault/docs/update.md

-Absolutely—let’s integrate **cross‑tab events** into the document at the same level of detail, without altering the style or tone.
-Here's the expanded version, now including the new section on BroadcastChannel support and browser compatibility:

----

-# Update: Add subscribe + cache to Vault class
+# Update: Add events + cache to Vault class

 You want to add two features to your existing `Vault` class:

-* **Events:** let consumers subscribe to changes, with optional cross-context (multi‑tab/worker) fan-out.
+* **Events:** let consumers listen to changes via standard EventTarget APIs; cross‑context fan‑out is available via optional middleware.
 * **Cache:** keep a tiny in-memory snapshot of `{ key → { value, meta, version } }` to make hot `getItem` calls O(1) after first read/write.

 Below is a minimal design + drop-in code you can paste into your existing class.
 It doesn’t alter any existing method signatures or behavior—only adds new fields and methods, and touches the internals of `getItem`, `setItem`, `removeItem`, `clear` to wire in the cache + local events.

-Note: Cross-tab synchronization is intentionally not part of the core.
-If you need it, see the optional Sync middleware in `docs/browser-sync-middleware.md`.

 ---